apache/drill/_docs/connect/009-mapr-db-plugin.md

 title: "MapR-DB Format"
 parent: "Connect to a Data Source"
 ---
 Drill includes a `maprdb` format plugin for handling MapR-DB and HBase data.
-The Drill Sandbox also includes the following `maprdb` storage plugin on a MapR node:
+The Drill Sandbox also includes the following `maprdb` format plugin on a MapR node:

     {
       "type": "hbase",